 DBT is a model based on balancing the dialectic of acceptance and change, teaching skills in relation to managing distress, learning to regulate emotions, and navigating relationships and effective communication.
 Mindfulness weaves through the entire programme under the premise that we cannot change that which we can’t first observe.
 Our overall aim being to help clients to ‘build a life worth living.’

-For more information call 01604 658834 or email: firstname.lastname@example.org
+For more information call 03000 271012 or email: email@example.com

-Family Connections is a 12 week programme developed by the National Education Alliance for Borderline Personality Disorder (NEABPD).
+Family Connections is a 12-week programme developed by the National Education Alliance for Borderline Personality Disorder (NEABPD).
 NHFT’s Personality Disorder Hub is offering this programme to families and carers across Northamptonshire who have loved ones experiencing BPD.

-To find out more about Family Connections and arrange an initial telephone appointment call 01604 658834 or email: email@example.com.
-This workshop isn’t available to people who suffer from BPD, only to adult family members and close friends.
-The sessions will be delivered remotely via Zoom.
+To find out more about Family Connections and arrange an initial telephone appointment call 03000 271012 or email: firstname.lastname@example.org.